skohub-io/skohub-blog/content/blog/2024-04-18-shacl-validation/index.md

 ```

 This will activate checks for violations and warnings of the [SkoHub SHACL Shape](https://github.com/skohub-io/shapes/blob/main/skohub.shacl.ttl).
-These checks will also automatically run before each merge request.
+These checks will also automatically run in the context of a merge request.
 Unfortunatley you will also get a *red* error message for warnings, e.g. if you have no license provided in your vocabulary.
 This is due to the fact that Actions either complete or fail and we have no way to indicate a "warning" message.